$G_4$-Fluxes

 breaks_non_abelian_gauge_group(fgs::FamilyOfG4Fluxes; check::Bool = true)

-Checks if a family of G4-fluxes breaks the non-abelian gauge group.
-If so, this method returns true and otherwise false.
+Checks if the given family of $G_4$-fluxes breaks the non-abelian gauge group.
+Returns true if it does, and false otherwise.

 julia> qsm_model = literature_model(arxiv_id = "1903.00009", model_parameters = Dict("k" => 2021))